Atamantra/Flyspot/content/en/Paragliding.md

 Upon arriving at the takeoff point, you'll have time to relax, attend to your needs, or capture the breathtaking scenery.
 When you meet your pilot for takeoff, they will provide you with a brief overview and prepare you for the flight.

 ### Takeoff
 After takeoff, guided by your pilot, you'll begin to rise from the ground with a few steps.
 You'll open your arms to take in the mesmerizing view of Ölüdeniz and the fresh air.
 It's a moment where you'll feel truly free like a bird.
-Your pilot will immortalize these special moments with photographs and videos.
-You can watch or purchase them after landing.

 ### Flight and Aerobatics

 Based on your preference, your pilot will perform various aerobatic maneuvers, allowing you to experience sensations you've never felt before.
-These maneuvers are performed by experts and are safe, without any risk.
-After approximately 30 minutes of flight, you'll land on the Ölüdeniz beach.
+These maneuvers are performed by experts and are safe, <u>without any risk.</u> After approximately 30 minutes of flight, you'll feel like butter melting on top of hot pancakes at the Ölüdeniz beach.

 ### Who Can't Participate?